 Early Buttercup, Prairie Buttercup, Early Crowfoot, Tufted Buttercup

-Ranunculus fascicularis Muhl. ex Bigelow is the correct and accepted scientific name for this species of Buttercup.
-It described as such by Jacob Bigelow in Flora Bostoniensis in 1814 usage a previous description by Gotthilf Henry Ernest Muhlenberg.
+Ranunculus fascicularis Muhl. ex Bigelow is the accepted scientific name for this species of Buttercup.
+It was described as such by Jacob Bigelow in Flora Bostoniensis in 1814 using a previous description by Gotthilf Henry Ernest Muhlenberg.

 The genus, Ranunculus L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists a whopping 1,652 species in the Ranunculus genus (as of 4-4-20 when I am updating this page).
-The genus is a member of the Ranunculaceae Family with a total of 53 genera.
-Those numbers are likely to change periodically as updates are made.
+As of 12-14-21 when this page was last updated, Plants of the World Online lists a whopping 1,682 species in the Ranunculus genus.
+The genus is a member of the plant family Ranunculaceae with a total of 50 genera.
+Those numbers are likely to change as updates are made on POWO.